aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 <img src="/assets/heavens_gate_screenshot4.png" alt="Heaven's Gate with ida" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;"  >

-When we jump to the corresponding address, we see that the commands cannot be made sense of.
+When we jump to the corresponding address, we see that the instructions cannot be made sense of.
 When we jump to the address, we see that the instructions do not make sense.
 The reason for this is that the instructions at the address will be executed in 64-bit even though we examine the program in 32-bit with ida32.
 In this case we need to open ida64.
 Remember this:

 > ida32 can only analyze 32-bit programs, while ida64 can analyze both 32-bit and 64-bit files.